 Gartner refers to this as “High Productivity Application Platform-as-a-Service” or HPaPaaS (what a mouthful!
 For those of you wondering that’s pronounced “Huh-Pap-Ass”).
 It essentially refers to rapid application development (RAD) platforms which provide business developers with the specific tools to build enterprise applications with “one button” deployment.
 Many of the low code/ no code platforms on the market seek to empower users to run applications as well as create them.

-The fundamental difference between low code and no code app development platforms essentially comes down to the approachability, ease of use and the level of technical knowledge that the end user is assumed to have.
+The fundamental difference between low code and no code app development platforms essentially comes down to:

 People frequently misunderstand and lump the “no code” and “low code” development products together when in fact there are some fundamental differences between the two.